 Download SAIL documents: Resources

-The Executive Leadership Series is open to all executive officers of student organizations and is sponsored by State Farm.
-ELS consists of 5 biweekly meetings discussing topics such as leadership style, delegation, managing conflict, etc...
-This program gives you, as executive officers, the rare opportunity to discuss important issues or concerns you may have about your organization with other leaders on campus.
+The Executive Leadership Series is open to all executive officers of student organizations.
+E.L.S. consists of 5 biweekly meetings discussing topics such as leadership style, delegation, managing conflict, etc...
+This program gives you, as executive officers, the rare opportunity to discuss important issues or concerns you may have about your organization with other leaders on campus who are dealing with the same leadership issues as you.
 Sessions are comprised of both self-reflection and peer-to-peer interaction/guidance.
 It is a great way to connect more with your organization, as well as expand your group of friends by meeting people from all different clubs and organizations on campus.
-Those who complete the ELS are awarded at the spring award ceremony!
+Those who complete the E.L.S. are awarded at the Fall Certificate Ceremony!

-The Women's Leading Up Leadership/Mentoring Program is a amazing opportunity to connect with.
+The Women's Leading Up Leadership Series is a amazing opportunity to connect with fellow women leaders and be exposed to some of the finest women leaders within the Philadelphia metro area.
 This program is designed to aid in the growth of women leaders.
-Candidates are nominated for the position.
-The student women who are invited to join are assigned a mentor to meet with outside of the program to continue their growth.
-Three program meetings are held each semester to discuss problems and issues that women leaders have to deal with everyday.
+Three programs are held each semester to discuss problems and issues that women leaders have to deal with everyday.
 Most events have one to three incredible speakers.
 The speakers share their personal experiences with the group followed by a small group discussion.
 This program helps to shape attitudes and ideas about women leaders!

 Download Women's Leading Up documents: Resources